Omar Bravo

 Omar Bravo Tordecillas (born 4 March 1980) is a Mexican football manager and former footballer who played as a striker.

-Bravo spent the majority of his playing career with Guadalajara, where he made over 400 appearances and scored 160 goals across all competitions, making him the club's all-time leading scorer.
+Over the course of three spells with Guadalajara, he made more than 400 appearances and scored 160 goals in all competitions, to become the club's all-time leading scorer.

 Club career

-C.D.
-Guadalajara
+First spell with Guadalajara

 Bravo was brought to the Guadalajara youth system by José Luis Real.
 He made his debut with the senior team under manager Jorge Dávalos on 17 February 2001 against Tigres UANL in a 0–0 draw.
 Bravo became a regular starter for the team during the 2002 Apertura, playing 15 games and scoring 6 goals.
 He won the tournament's Best Rookie award.

 Bravo finished the 2005 Clausura as joint-second top goalscorer of the league with 12 goals.
 His performances helped him win the tournament's Best Forward award.